Orlando assistance programs.

 The Jewish Family Services (407-644-7593) and Miracle of Love Inc. (407-843-1760) have received funds from the federal government stimulus program that are to be used to provide housing assistance.
 They are disbursing the money and have started to take appointments to screen applicants for the grants.
 Applicants to the organizations can qualify for help with paying their rent, utility bills, housing costs, utility deposits or moving expenses.
 The non-profits may also offer other services for those that qualify.

-Almost $10 million dollars in assistance will be distributed by the city of Orlando.
+Each year, the city of Orlando will be allocated government grants.
 The funds will be provided to companies and non profits so that they can administer financial aid and housing assistance.
 The charities and organization in Orlando that will be receiving the aid include the Salvation Army, Coalition for the Homeless of Central Florida (407.426.1250), Christian Service Center (407) 425-9513), Jewish Family Services of Greater Orlando, Miracle of Love, and also the United Way.

 This is a campaign to provide Central Floridians, including Orlando residents, who are struggling to pay for their rent, food, utilities and other life necessities, with help in today’s difficult economy.
 This is a temporary assistance program and is being run by the United Way Stewardship Program.
 It provides emergency assistance to local residents who are at risk for homelessness, hunger, and who have other financial emergencies.
 Phone (407) 835-0900.

-A local charity organization in Orlando, the Jewish Family Services (dial 407-644-7593) will be receiving almost $260,000 in federal government stimulus funds.
+A local charity organization in Orlando, the Jewish Family Services (dial 407-644-7593). the non-profit will generally be receiving money each year from the federal government.
 The funds will be going to fund the Family Stabilization Program, which provides assistance with housing, rent, case management and financial assistance and counseling.
 The objective is to try to greatly reduce, if not prevent, homelessness in the city of Orlando.

 The Family Stabilization Program is a program that was created to increase the self-sufficiency of low and middle income families by improving employability, money management skills, and providing access to housing and prevention eviction.
 Results of the program indicate that over 80 percent of participants will experience significant increases in self-sufficiency and get caught up on bills upon completion of the program.